flutter/website/src/platform-integration/ios/app-extensions.md

 1. Embed the `FlutterViewController` as described in [Adding a Flutter Screen][].
-For example, you can display a specific route in your Flutter app within an Share Extension.
+For example, you can display a specific route in your Flutter app within a Share Extension.

     ```swift
     import UIKit